-Alternatively referred to as the file path and full path, the absolute path is a path that contains the root directory and all other sub directories that contain a file or folder.
+Alternatively referred to as the file path and full path, the absolute path contains the root directory and all other subdirectories that contain a file or folder.
 Below are some examples of absolute and relative paths.

 Windows absolute path